 This catalog describes our list by genre.
 Our ebook editions are available from all major outlets.
 Trade paper and hardcover editions may be ordered through any independent bookstore or online retailer.

 Please follow us on Facebook — “Northampton House Press” — for the latest alerts about innovative works of high quality from brilliant new writers.

-Some of our current best sellers, recent prize winners, and new releases are shown above.
+Some of our current best sellers and recent prize winners are shown above.
 Our latest titles are shown below.
 But there are many more great books on our other pages, complete with prices and order buttons.
 Happy reading!

 Waterwoman by Lenore Hart, read by Julie Yelen

 “Pure as the waters of the pre-industrial Chesapeake … utterly convincing and beautifully sensual.
 You feel the shell cuts, the pull of the nets.” — Baltimore Sun